bleutzinn/grav-plugin-eprivacy/README.md

 Using ipstack is optional but adhering to the "safe mode" principle without it all visitors are treated as if they originate from the EU.

+>Note: when developing and testing on localhost the value of "is_eu" is always `true`.

 ## Credits